josvme/stock-dinkan/src/main/docs/Plan.md

 [x] Trading view widget data is delayed by 15min.
 Not ideal, but is also fine.

+[x] Implement green colored bar in TL.
+It is very helpful in finding leaders.

-[] Analysis for finding high volume up moves.
+[x] Analysis for finding high volume up moves.

+[] Implement launchpad around MAs

 [] Write an analysis for multiple pocket pivots before earnings.

-[] Implement green colored bar in TL.
-It is very helpful in finding leaders.

 [] Implement efficient download of fundamentals based on earnings rate and update it.